Scott Tenorman Must Die: Cultural references and themes

 Scott Tenorman's favorite band is the British rock band Radiohead.
-When Jimbo does not know what "a radiohead" is, Cartman and Ned sing him part of their 1992 song "Creep."
+When Jimbo does not know what "a radiohead" is, Cartman and Ned sing him part of their 1992 song "Creep".
 In Cartman's dubbed video, the band is interviewed on MTV by long-time MTV host Kurt Loder.
-Loder had previously been parodied in the fourth season episode "Timmy 2000."
+Loder had previously been parodied in the fourth season episode "Timmy 2000".
 During one of his earlier attempts at tricking Scott into giving back his money, Cartman mentions that rock singer Courtney Love is in South Park, drunk and engaging in public nudity.
-Cartman's inspiration for the idea of having Scott's penis bitten off by a pony is the film Hannibal, in which "the deformed guy trained giant pigs to eat his enemy alive."
-Hannibal, a sequel to the 1991 film The Silence of the Lambs, was released a few months before the episode.
-When Cartman walks away from Scott after he tells him about the Pube Fair at Fort Collins, Cartman tells him "Ha ha, charade you are, Scott," referring to Pink Floyd's "Pigs (Three Different Ones)" from Animals.
+Cartman's inspiration for the idea of having Scott's penis bitten off by a pony is the film Hannibal, in which "the deformed guy trained giant pigs to eat his enemy alive".

 The very ending of the episode, where the iris appears, is an allusion to the Looney Tunes cartoons, with Cartman assuming the role of the stuttering Porky Pig, delivering his signature line "That's all folks!"
 The use of the Looney Tunes ending has been seen as an ironic reinforcement of the fact that the episode's tragic plot has overstepped the established boundaries of cartoon comedy.
-It also has been viewed as a reminder about the fact that even the classic cartoons had "a dark side in their own right."
+It also has been viewed as a reminder about the fact that even the classic cartoons had "a dark side in their own right".

 The plot of "Scott Tenorman Must Die" has been compared to that of the Shakespeare tragedy Titus Andronicus, in which the humiliated protagonist also exacts revenge by feeding his enemies their own relatives.
 Some authors viewed the episode as not only an allusion to the violent Shakespearean tragedy, but an actual retelling of it.